I'd put my money on the sun and solar energy. What a source of power! I hope we don't have to wait til oil and coal run out before we tackle that.

 The company also touts the number of jobs it has created.

-SolarCity claims to employ more than 13,000 people in the rapidly growing field of solar power.
-These jobs range from installation and operations representatives to sales reps, software engineers, manufacturing professionals, and more.
+SolarCity claims to employ more than 13,000 people in the rapidly growing field of solar power, ranging from installation and operations representatives to sales reps, software engineers, manufacturing professionals, and more.

 People seem to like working there.
 In 2016, SolarCity was rated by the HR-site, Glassdoor, as one of the Best Places to Work.
 Comments by employees on the site offer such sparkling praise as: "Good pay, great people, amazing mission."